Mitsubishi Challenger used • 6 cars price-checked by AutoUncle

 Used Mitsubishi Challenger

-A used Mitsubishi Challenger (2015) model loses about £87 per month in value.
+A used Mitsubishi Challenger (2015) model gains about £87 per month in value.

-Factors that affect the depreciation of a Mitsubishi Challenger:
+Factors that affect the appreciation of a Mitsubishi Challenger:

-Depreciation is an important part of calculating the total cost of owning a Mitsubishi Challenger.
-In addition to the monthly depreciation of £87, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly cost.
+Appreciation is an important part of calculating the total value of owning a Mitsubishi Challenger.
+In addition to the monthly appreciation of £87, you should also factor in fuel costs, road tax, insurance and maintenance (including tyres and car washes) to get the full monthly value.

-Mitsubishi Challenger - Price and depreciation overview by model year
+How much does a used Mitsubishi Challenger cost?
+Prices, ratings and depreciation by model year

-Mitsubishi Challenger - Price and depreciation overview by model year
+How much does a used Mitsubishi Challenger cost?
+Prices, ratings and depreciation by model year

 Model year